oasis-open/cti-stix-visualization/README.md

-# README
+# cti-stix-visualization

-## <a id="readme-general">OASIS Open Repository: cti-stix-visualization</a>

-This GitHub public repository ( **[https://github.com/oasis-open/cti-stix-visualization](https://github.com/oasis-open/cti-stix-visualization)** ) was created at the request of the [OASIS Cyber Threat Intelligence (CTI) TC](https://www.oasis-open.org/committees/cti/) as an [OASIS Open Repository](https://www.oasis-open.org/resources/open-repositories/) to support development of open source resources related to Technical Committee work.

-While this Open Repository remains associated with the sponsor TC, its development priorities, leadership, intellectual property terms, participation rules, and other matters of governance are [separate and distinct](https://github.com/oasis-open/cti-stix-visualization/blob/master/CONTRIBUTING.md#governance-distinct-from-oasis-tc-process) from the OASIS TC Process and related policies.

-All contributions made to this Open Repository are subject to open source license terms expressed in the [BSD-3-Clause License](https://www.oasis-open.org/sites/www.oasis-open.org/files/BSD-3-Clause.txt).
-That license was selected as the declared ["Applicable License"](https://www.oasis-open.org/resources/open-repositories/licenses) when the Open Repository was created.

-As documented in ["Public Participation Invited](https://github.com/oasis-open/cti-stix-visualization/blob/master/CONTRIBUTING.md#public-participation-invited)", contributions to this OASIS Open Repository are invited from all parties, whether affiliated with OASIS or not.
-Participants must have a GitHub account, but no fees or OASIS membership obligations are required.
-Participation is expected to be consistent with the [OASIS Open Repository Guidelines and Procedures](https://www.oasis-open.org/policies-guidelines/open-repositories), the open source [LICENSE](https://github.com/oasis-open/cti-stix-visualization/blob/master/LICENSE) designated for this particular repository, and the requirement for an [Individual Contributor License Agreement](https://www.oasis-open.org/resources/open-repositories/cla/individual-cla) that governs intellectual property.

-## <a id="purposeStatement">Statement of Purpose</a>

-Statement of Purpose for this OASIS Open Repository (cti-stix-visualization) as [proposed](https://lists.oasis-open.org/archives/cti/201609/msg00001.html) and [approved](https://www.oasis-open.org/committees/ballot.php?id=2971) [[bis](https://issues.oasis-open.org/browse/TCADMIN-2433)] by the TC:
+*This is an [OASIS Open Repository](https://www.oasis-open.org/resources/open-repositories/).
+See the [Governance](#governance) section for more information.*

 The STIX visualization is meant to provide producers and consumers of STIX content with a rapid way to visualize the objects in a STIX JSON file, and the relationships between those objects.
 The visualization is implemented in HTML, CSS, and JavaScript (using the [D3.js](https://d3js.org/) library), and is suitable for standalone use — either on a hosted server or as a local file — or embedded into other applications.
 Regardless of how deployed, the JavaScript code in this repository does not transmit STIX data to any server; it is strictly processed within the browser in which the code is running, so it is suitable for data which the user does not wish to share.

-## <a id="purposeClarifications">Additions to Statement of Purpose</a>

-Visualizes STIX 2.0 content using d3\.
+Visualizes STIX 2.0 content using d3.
 It's 100% browser-based, meaning that you can use it without sending all your data to the server (great!)

 ### How does it work?